innocentmanzi/negpod-1-gcs3/README.md

 ## Solution ✅

-The python function that satisfies the requirements of the problem statement is called `roman_to_int` and can be found in the [4-dictionary.py](./4-dictionary.py) file..
+The python function that satisfies the requirements of the problem statement is called `roman_to_int` and can be found in the [4-dictionary.py](./4-dictionary.py) file.
 It can be run from the command line as follows:

 ```sh
 user@User:~$ ./4-dictionary.py